-The present-day perspective allows for a significant improvement only with regard to relatively nearby clusters.
-XMM-Newton and, more gradually, Chandra, can provide steady growth in the number of spatially resolved clusters through pointed observations.
+The present-day perspective allows a significant improvement only for relatively nearby clusters.
+XMM-Newton and, more slowly, Chandra, can provide a steady growth in the number of spatially resolved clusters through pointed observations.
 At the same time, the survey mission eROSITA (see Merloni 2012) will dramatically increase the number of known clusters.
-However, its moderate resolution, but mostly the limited energy range of its spectral response, implies that abundance profiles can be attempted only for massive-, medium-, and high-z clusters, for which the hydrogen and helium-like iron line complex enters in the observed energy range.
+However, its moderate resolution, but mostly the limited energy range of its spectral response, implies that abundance profiles can be attempted only for massive, medium and high-z clusters, for which the hydrogen and helium-like iron line complex enters in the observed energy range.
 This however, occurs for clusters that would require a better angular resolution for the approach outlined here, so that the amount of eROSITA data that can be used here is necessarily limited.
-Finally, in the next future, XRISM will be able to add a substantial piece of information by observing the outer regions of local clusters with poor angular resolution (with a PSF of $\sim 1.5 \text{ arcmin}$ ) but ten times more improved spectral resolution thanks to the soft X-ray calorimeter Resolve.
-Despite the potential of XRISM to be the most efficient in tracing the global (i.e., not spatially resolved) evolution of various metal abundance ratios (e.g., Si/Fe) over cosmic time, the outer regions of at least a few bright, nearby clusters, constitute a potentially interesting target for XRISM.
+Finally, in the next future, XRISM will be able to add a substantial piece of information by observing the outer regions of local clusters with poor angular resolution (with a PSF of $\sim 1.5$ arcmin) but 10 times better spectral resolution thanks to the soft X-ray calorimeter Resolve.
+Despite XRISM will be most efficient in tracing the global (i.e., not spatially resolved) evolution of various metal abundance ratios (e.g., Si/Fe) over cosmic time, the outer regions of at least a few bright, nearby clusters, constitute a potentially interesting target for XRISM.

-In summary, the only perspective before the advent of Athena, or Lynx was to invest in the characterization of local and moderate redshift cluster to improve the educated guess applied to the high-redshift cluster sample available to date.
-In our view, this step would constitute the most optimally state-of-the-art picture that could be ever achieved before the year 2030.
+In summary, the only perspective before the advent of Athena, or Lynx, is to invest on the characterization of local and moderate redshift cluster to improve the educated guess applied to the high-redshift cluster sample available to date.
+This step would constitute, in our view, the state-of-the-art picture that could be ever achieved before the year 2030.